duncanbradley/duncanbradley.github.io/index.md

 ### Recent Activities

+#### March 2022
+  * Presented my research  *The Influence of Blank Space and Axis Range on Perceived Magnitude in Data Visualisations* at the [Experimental Psychology Society's](https://eps.ac.uk) Spring Meeting (Keele University).
+Awarded Grindley Grant for conference attendance.

 #### February 2022:
   * Attended *Introduction to Causal Inference and Directed Acyclic Graphs* workshop, which explained how expressing data-generating mechanisms graphically prior to analysis assists in defining key causal processes, where experimental designs are infeasible.
 Run by [The UK Reproducibility Network](https://www.ukrn.org).